Healthy Habits That Run Our Home

-In our home, health is about the little choices we make every day that help us feel good, stay strong, and feel our best.
+In our home, health is wealth.
+It’s the little choices we make every day that help us feel good, stay strong, and do our best.

 Starting the day with hot water helps kickstart digestion, hydrate the body, and set a mindful tone for the day.
 A little bit of Celtic salt in your hot water for extra hydration and electrolytes goes a long way.
 I can’t believe there was a time when I used to start my day without hot water.

 For cleaner air circulation in our home we open windows as much as weather permits and we use an air purifier.
 For fresh smell we use an essential oil diffuser and non toxic candles.
-Unnatural fragrance messes with our hormones.
+Unnatural fragrance messes with our hormones and hurt our heads.

 We tend to steer clear of blue light as much as possible, which gives us less migraines and better focus altogether.